2023 SBS Drama Awards

 The 2023 SBS Drama Awards, presented by Seoul Broadcasting System (SBS).
 It was held on December 29, 2023, from 20:35 (KST) at SBS Prism Tower in Sangam-dong, Mapo-gu, Seoul.
-The show was hosted by Shin Dong-yup for the 6th consecutive time, and Kim Yoo-jung for the third time.
+The show was hosted by Shin Dong-yup for the 6th consecutive time, and Kim You-jung for the third time.

 The award ceremony was held in a serene atmosphere in the aftermath of the late Lee Sun-kyun's death.
 Most of actors were wearing black attires, and the Payback team, in which the Lee Sun-kyun was main character didn't attend the ceremony.
 Kim Tae-ri and Lee Je-hoon were jointly awarded the Grand Prize (Daesang).